Key Differences Between OCR and IDP? - iCustoms

 Working of OCR

-The methodology of character recognition is very simple and includes an easy format to follow.
+The optical character recognition process is straightforward and uses a simple framework.
 It includes the input, reading, and giving the output in the form of machine-readable language.
 Its workflow operates on the following steps:

 • Preprocessing: OCR software preprocesses images for analysis.
 Image improvement, noise reduction, deskewing, and normalisation guarantee optimal character identification.